 Notes on my desired strategies:

 There are numerous ways to invest.
-My preferred investments however are stocks, bonds, and rental real estate.
-These should give me a very diversified portfolio with equity in thousands of companies world-wide, and a stable cash flowing portfolio of real estate.
+My preferred investments, however, are stocks, bonds, and rental real estate.
+These should give me a very diversified portfolio with equity in thousands of companies worldwide, and stable cash flowing portfolio of real estate.

-Regarding the stocks and bonds I will make use of broadly diversified, cheap index tracking ETFs.
+Regarding the stocks and bonds, I will make use of broadly diversified, cheap index-tracking ETFs.
 Regarding the rental real estate, I currently aim for a couple of small flats, to put starters in.
-However, in the future that ambition might grow to purchasing a smaller apartment complex or even more.
+However, in the future, that ambition might grow to purchase a smaller apartment complex or even more.